spikeekips/mitum-doc/readthedocs/docs/isaac+/node-states.rst

 Booting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Node is just deployed and prepare it's resources to join the network.
+* Node is just deployed and prepare its resources to join the network.

 Syncing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* The newly started node tries to sync it's block state to the latest of network.
+* The newly started node tries to sync its block state to the latest of network.
 * If node can not participate consensus, that means, it is not in suffrage group, it will stay the *Syncing* state for syncing the latest block state.

 Joining